 In addition to the residential areas of the main building, the log cabins and ‘The Cottages’, there is a Chapel which is believed to have begun life as a gatehouse before becoming a barn and then finally a chapel.
-In this beautiful 15th-century building we hold four services a day to which all are welcome.
+In this beautiful 15th-century building we hold three services a day to which all are welcome.

 Pilsdon at Malling covers six acres (including buildings) and we attempt to live as self-sufficiently as possible.
 We have a large vegetable garden with two vast greenhouses left by our monastic predecessors, who used to grow tomatoes hydroponically and sold them locally as 'Monastery Tomatoes'.